Sophia (empress): Opposition

 The main challenge to the new reign was another Justin, cousin to the new emperor.
-This namesake cousin was a son of Germanus and his first wife Passara.
-He had distinguished himself as a military commander and was thus seen as a better choice from a military point of view.
+Son of Germanus and his first wife Passara, this namesake cousin had distinguished himself in warfare.
 According to Evagrius Scholasticus, the Emperor and Sophia initially welcomed their kinsman to Constantinople but before long had him exiled to Alexandria.
 In 568, the other Justin was murdered in his bed, presumably due to his longstanding rivalry with the emperor Justin for the throne.
 According to John of Biclaro, the murder was carried out by the supporters of Sophia.
 Evagrius claims that the head of the deceased was sent to the imperial couple who spitefully kicked it around, a detail likely exaggerated by Evagrius.

-In 568, Narses was removed from his position as prefect of Italia.
+In 568, Narses was removed from his position as prefect of Italy.
 According to Paul the Deacon, Sophia sent a message to the senior general that she had a more suitable position for a eunuch like him, as an overseer of the weaving girls of the gynaikonitis (women's quarters).
 Narses chose to retire to Naples, instead of returning to Constantinople as Justin had ordered him to do and invited the Lombards to invade.
-But the evidence for this conflict is deemed unreliable.
+But the evidence for this conflict is deemed unreliable by some historians.

 Financial policy

-Sophia also influenced the financial policies of Justin.
+Sophia was involved in the financial policies of Justin.
 Having inherited an exhausted treasury, they set about repaying the various debts and loans of Justinian to bankers and money-lenders.
-According to Theophanes, Sophia was in charge of financial records and payments, and restored the credibility of the royal treasury.
+According to Theophanes the Confessor, Sophia was in charge of the debt repayments, and this act gained her contemporary praise.
 The imperial couple tried to reduce expenses and increase treasury reserves.
-Evagrius, John of Ephesus, Gregory of Tours, and Paul the Deacon all mention this while accusing both Justin and Sophia of greed.
-She did research their debts and repaid them, which gained her contemporary praise.
+Evagrius, John of Ephesus, Gregory of Tours, and Paul the Deacon mention this while accusing both Justin and Sophia of greed.
+After the death of Justin, Sophia and emperor Tiberius II Constantine were said to have clashed over financial policies.